Nau mai, haere mai

-Before World War II, 90% of Māori lived in rural tribal communities.
-By the mid-1970s, almost 80% lived in cities.
+Before World War II, 90 percent of Māori lived in rural tribal communities.
+By the mid-1970s, almost 80 percent lived in cities.
 For a long time, the effects of urbanisation have reverberated through our whānau.
 Generation to generation.
 One of the great side effects of rapid urbanisation has been the loss of important whānau networks and community.

 1980s – Rebuilding Networks

 Starting out as a movement to rebuild networks of support, Te Whānau o Waipareira Trust was incorporated in May 1984, and in 1988, we bought the old Henderson Police Station as headquarters.

 In 2008, Te Whānau o Waipareira became a founding and senior member of the National Urban Māori Authority, a proactive collective that influences and advances Māori economic and social development.
 NUMA’s primary goal is to advocate through strengthening and sustaining whānau success through a dedicated workforce and innovative solutions.